usgs/matcomcat/README.md

 ------------
 <pre>This class is a wrapper around the ComCat search API:
  http://comcat.cr.usgs.gov/fdsnws/event/1/
- It provides several methods for retrieving data from ComCat.
+ It provides methods for retrieving data from ComCat.

   getCatalogs - Retrieve a cell array of available product catalogs. lbc = LibComCat();